Hundreds Of Migrants Moved From hell Of Overcrowded Greek Island - UrduPoint

 Hundreds Of Migrants Moved From 'hell' Of Overcrowded Greek Island

-Greek officials and UN workers began evacuating hundreds of migrants from the Greek island of Lesbos Monday, where overcrowding and the crushing heat have made conditions unbearable
+Greek officials and UN workers evacuated the first group of what will be hundreds of migrants from the Greek island of Lesbos on Monday, where overcrowding and a crushing heat have made conditions unbearable

-Moria, Greece, (APP - UrduPoint / Pakistan Point News - 2nd Sep, 2019) :Greek officials and UN workers began evacuating hundreds of migrants from the Greek island of Lesbos Monday, where overcrowding and the crushing heat have made conditions unbearable.

-A first group of 635 Afghans at the Moria camp were transferred early Monday towards the north of Greece, scrambling into police buses under the supervision of UN refugee agency workers.
+A first group of 635 Afghans at the Moria camp were transferred early Monday towards the north of Greece, boarding police buses under the supervision of UN refugee agency workers.

 "I hope to get out of this hell quickly," 21-year-old Mohamed Akberi, who arrived at the camp five days earlier, told AFP.